ShaunHoward/web_jargon/README.md

 # web_jargon

-Web Jargon is the Google Browser Extension designed for browsing when a keyboard and mouse are too much to handle.
+Web Jargon is the Google Chrome Browser Extension designed for browsing when a keyboard and mouse are too much to handle.
 Our plugin and API system use speech recognition and natural language processing in order to control your web browsing experience.
 Web Jargon has a web action request filtering system designed so that you only have to include certain keywords in an understandable sentence or phrase for the API to intelligently discern and extract the correct action(s) to take.

 ##### Web Jargon has or will have the following features: